andre-st/goodreads-toolbox/dict/README.md

 These mechanisms have their own limitations: you can not see all reviews, but search for reviews and filter by the number of stars, age etc.

-Some Toolbox programs run a dictionary (with ngrams, most common words etc) against this search in order to collect reviews.
+Some Toolbox programs run a dictionary against this search in order to collect reviews.

 | Dictionary             | Lines | "To the Lighthouse"<br>5514 text reviews | "Mrs Dalloway"<br>7376 text reviews |